How can we help?

 Pension Plan Investment Plan

-You must meet the definition of termination by remaining unemployed by any FRS-participating employers for the first six calendar months of your retirement or the first six calendar months after your DROP termination date.
+You must meet the definition of termination by remaining unemployed by any FRS employers for the first six calendar months of your retirement or the first six calendar months after your DROP termination date.
 If you return to work during this six calendar month period, you will void your retirement and must repay all benefits received, including your DROP accumulation payout.
 Voiding your retirement applies even if the particular position you hold is not covered by the FRS.
 This restriction also applies to employment with the same employer if your agency withdrew from the FRS effective Jan.
 1, 1996, for newly hired employees.

-There are no limitations on receiving your retirement benefit while working for an FRS-participating employer after you have been retired for 12 calendar months.
+There are no limitations on receiving your retirement benefit while working for an FRS-participating employer after you have been retired for 6 calendar months.

 Renewed Membership